Popular Topics

 Pelvic Ultrasound

 Scrotal ultrasound is primarily used to evaluate the disorders of the testicles and surrounding areas.
 Pain and swelling in the scrotum and mass in the scrotum area or any other trauma can be detected and evaluated by a scrotal ultrasound.
 The scrotal ultrasound is a valuable tool in determining the cause of testicular pain and swelling.
 Ultrasound imaging helps to identity inflammation of the scrotum and an absent or undescended testicle, testicle torsion, abnormal blood vessel or a lump or tumor.
-Normally it is used to detect if the prostrate is enlarged.
+Normally it is used to detect if the prostate is enlarged.

 Transvaginal Ultrasound

 A transvaginal pelvic ultrasound is used to study the uterus, ovaries, cervix and fallopian tubes.
 A small ultrasound device is inserted into the vagina and high pitched sound waves are emitted and reflected back to the transducer.
-These waves are analysed and the image is displayed on a video monitor.
+These waves are analyzed and the image is displayed on a video monitor.
 The picture produced by ultrasound is called a sonogram, echogram or scan.
 A transvaginal ultrasound helps to evaluate dysfunctional bleeding and whether any uterine fibroid or polyp is present.
 In post menopausal women, it is used to check the thickness of the uterine lining for any cancerous growth.

 Oligomenorrhea